jundalisay/superb/content/en/research/aristotle/metaphysics/book-11/part-6.md

 ---
 heading: "Part 6"
-title: "Being and Not Being"
+title: "The Basis of the Truth"
 date: 2015-09-22
 image: "/covers/meta.jpg"
 description: "Protagoras said that man is the measure of all things.
 It means that that which seems to each man also assuredly is."